 Insight Layer: Replit uses a "Design Ladder" framework - moving from component design to full system architecture, with an emphasis on cloud cost optimization.

-- Statistic: 76% of candidates are filtered out by Round 2 due to insufficient depth in their design justifications.
+- Statistic: most candidates are filtered out by Round 2 due to insufficient depth in their design justifications.

 - Example Question (Round 1): Design a scalable URL shortener.